PaytmLabs/MachineLearningChallenge/README.md

 ##There are three datasets provided to you –
-1. Transactions – These are all the transactions from users in a fixed time period.
+1. [Transactions:](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/transactions/part-00000) – These are all the transactions from users in a fixed time period.
 This table has merchant id which will let you calculate summary statistics for every merchant.
+Here is the schema -
+  1.    merchant_id: Unique ID representing a merchant
+  2. T1:Root Category
+  3. T2: Sub Category
+  4. T4: Primary Category
+  5.    order_id: Order id, think of an order as shopping cart
+  6.    order_item_id: Unique ID for every item in an order
+  7.    product_id: Product ID
+  8.    item_created_at: Time of order creation
+  9.    item_ship_by_date:  Latest date by which item must be shipped to the customer ( SLA driven)
+  10.   qty_ordered: Number of units ordered for an item
+  11.   item_mp: Original price of an item
+  12.   item_price: Price at which merchant is offering this product
+  13.   item_selling_price: Price at which this item was sold.
+  14.   item_discount: Discount offered by merchant
+  15.   fulfillment_shipped_at: Time when item was shipped from merchant to customer
+  16.   fulfillment_created_at: Time when shipment request was created for the item and merchant starts preparing the item   for shipment.

-2. Profit Metrics–  This dataset has aggregated view of 3 metrics for all merchants-
+2. [Profit Metrics](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/profitMetrics/part-00000)–  This dataset has aggregated view of 3 metrics for all merchants-
   a.
-Commission%-   Average commission paid by merchant to us, aggregated by primary category.
+Commission%-   Average commission paid by merchant to us, aggregated by primary category (see concept of categories section below).
   b.
 Discount %-    Average discount offered by merchant to customers, aggregated by primary category.
   c.
 Cash back %-   Average cash back offered by us to customers on items sold by merchant, aggregated by primary category.
 Paytm uses cashback as a preferred method for promotions.
+Here is the schema -
+  1.  merchant_id: Unique Merchant_id
+  2. T1: Root category
+  3. T2: Sub Category
+  4. T4: Primary Category
+  5.  commission_percent: Average % commission charged from merchant.
+This is aggregated at primary category level.
+  6.  cashback_percent: Average % cashback (discount from Paytm) given across all items sold by merchant.
+This is aggregated at primary category level.
+  7.  discount_percent: Average % discount given by merchant across all the orders.
+This is aggregated at primary category level.

-3. Returned Cancelled Metrics – This dataset has all merchant related cancelled and retuned orders.
+3. [Returned Cancelled Metrics](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/returnedCancelledMetrics/part-00000) – This dataset has all merchant related cancelled and retuned orders.
 Merchants sometime cancel the order in case they are not able to acquire inventory or maybe they accepted an order but does not want to ship to a particular pin code.
 Returns can happen if customer receives order late since merchant did not ship in time or item received is not as promised on the platform.
-Cancelled and returned order here are only because of merchants’ fault and general customer cancellations are not a part of it.
+Cancelled and returned order here are only because of merchants’ fault and general customer cancellations are not a part of it.Here is the schema -
+  1.  merchant_id: Unique Merchant_id
+  2. T1: Root category
+  3. T2: Sub  Category
+  4. T4: Primary Category
+  5.  cancel_num: Total number of orders cancelled by merchant, aggregated at primary category level
+  6.  return_num: Totoal number of returned orders fulfilled by merchant, aggregated at primary category level

 ##Concept of categories
 One thing you will notice in the datasets is category fields T1, T2, T4.
 All the catalogs are structured in some hierarchy.
 We have shared 3 levels of hierarchy where T1 -> T2 -> T4 -> Product ID.
 As an example Mobile and Accessories is a Root category or T1, under this we have 2 Sub categories 1) Mobiles and 2) Accessories and finally each T2 category has many T4 categories (primary category) as an example T2 category Mobiles can have 2 primary categories 1) Smart phones 2) Feature phones.